Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D13
+More Rails today and then I had fun unpicking the experiment with haml.
+I don’t like it.
+It may be neater but erb follows the rules of html which I already understand, with haml it feels like I have to learn too much syntax.
+I’ve been writing in erb and converting to haml which isn’t great workflow.

 ### R3D12
 I feel a little blown by the wind at the moment.
 Everytime I see a new company that I am interested in, I shift my focus to their current stack.
 It's a bit like the early days of dabbling with coding when I spent most of my time wondering which language I should start with.
 At least today I have made some good progress with Ruby on Rails and spent more time focussing on the frontend than I typically have done so far on the journey.
 I have a neat little app set up that I styled using Google's Materialize (anything to avoid Bootstrap!) and also tried out haml instead of erb for templating.